 PassCamp is a relative newcomer to the password management market and there are many alternatives from which to choose.

-Bitwarden has free and paid plans for both personal and business users, with the Team plan costing $5/month for five users.
+Bitwarden has free and paid plans for both personal and business users.
 Premium plans include reports highlighting weak passwords and unsecured websites, and whether an email address has been compromised in a known data breach.

 PassCamp is easy to set up and use and boasts impressive security features.
 Being completely browser-based means it's a cross-platform solution.
 And its sharing features, history log, and the ability to have unlimited guests will be great for teams.
 But in general, PassCamp doesn't have as many features as other password managers.